Tri State Orienteering League (TROL)

 The 2019 – 2020 Season will consist of competitive events beginning on November 9, 2019 and

-The 2017 – 2018 Season will consist of competitive events beginning on November 18, 2017 and ending in March, 2018.
+ending in March, 2020.
 A complete list of all dates and events can be found on the OCIN calendar.

-Yellow course – middle school division.
+Yellow course – middle school division (grade 8 and younger).
 High school students who are learning orienteering may also do this course non-competitively.